in , , , , , , , , , , , ,

 Even projects like the Abuja light rail project, which received initial Chinese funding, faced delays and challenges.
 The promised funding of $157 million for this project remained elusive for years, raising questions about China’s commitment to financing infrastructure projects in Nigeria.

-Yun Sun, head of the Stimson Centre's China program in Washington, pointed out that China has been tightening its lending practices, especially for countries facing debt sustainability issues.
-This change in attitude has had ripple effects on nations like Nigeria, which have relied on Chinese funding for their .
+Yun Sun, head of the Stimson Centre’s China program in Washington, pointed out that China has been tightening its lending practices, especially for countries facing debt sustainability issues.
+This change in attitude has had ripple effects on nations like Nigeria, which have relied on Chinese funding for their development projects.

-However, it's worth noting that the relationship between China and Nigeria may have been strained by a probe conducted by the National Assembly into the federal government's ability to repay .
-This scrutiny might have contributed to China's hesitance in extending further financial support.
+However, it’s worth noting that the relationship between China and Nigeria may have been strained by a probe conducted by the National Assembly into the federal government’s ability to repay Chinese loans.
+This scrutiny might have contributed to China’s hesitance in extending further financial support.

 As the various projects stall, communities across Nigeria are feeling the impact on their livelihoods.
 For instance, rice farmers like Comfort Sunday in Abuja struggle with the lack of accessible milling facilities.
 The manual parboiling process is not only time-consuming but also costly.
 In a country where access to modern processing technologies remains limited, the success of the local rice industry hinges on projects like the abandoned rice processing plants.